Undergraduate

 Why study this course

-- UWA is ranked 29th in the world in Marine Science and Oceanography (QS 2020) and has brand new nationally unique facilities and resources
+- UWA is ranked 4th in Australia and 37th in the world for Oceanography (GRAS 2024) and has nationally unique facilities and resources

 - Learning is led by UWA’s global experts who have access to one of the largest pools of marine field instrumentation in Australia used in units and field trips